yay135/DiffuCpG/readme.md

 Make sure you have the latest Nvidia GPU driver installed and docker can access your Nvidia GPU.
 ### Run the Models
 ``docker pull yay135/diffucpg``
+If you do not have a GPU enabled system, pull CPU only image
+``docker pull yay135/diffucpg_cpu``
 prepare your input data directory, use the following command to print a example input data directory
 ``docker run --rm yay135/diffucpg -e true``
 assume your data directory name is "input_data"